Skip to main content

 Key Facts

-3. West Asia war pushed crude oil above $110 per barrel, fuelling the rupee’s depreciation.
+3. The West Asia war pushed crude oil prices above $110 per barrel, creating a supply‑side shock.

 Background & Context